0xPuffin/write/Earth, Sun, and Air.md

 ![](https://i.imgur.com/HtIxp7n.png)
 This one has been the most talked about.
 They bought 40 acres of land in Wyoming (a big state in the western USA that has recently passed laws allowing DAOs to operate as legal entities there).

 This one is the most regulatory friendly i've seen.
 They are building a city as the name implies and tapping into [demand](https://twitter.com/garybasin/status/1461096160479825923) in the trad tech world.
 Theres a couple other web2 style startups working on this kind of thing in other US states like Arizona i believe.
-We are also seeing [other web3](https://twitter.com/mikedemarais/status/1461549702982295553) people start to branch out into this branch of the concept.
+We are also seeing [other web3](https://twitter.com/mikedemarais/status/1461549702982295553) people start to branch out into this concept.

 They have  a NFT you can buy [here](https://opensea.io/collection/cdao).
 It represents your place in line to bid on purchasing the NFTs of land they are supposed to be releasing later this quarter.